-Elizabeth and Phillip both have a subdued one when they realize their new neighbor Stan is an FBI agent who works in counterintelligence.
+Elizabeth and Philip both have a subdued one when they realize their new neighbor Stan is an FBI agent who works in counterintelligence.

 The look on their deceased comrade's wife's face when she realizes they're spies.

-"The Colonel" gives us perhaps the most epic one yet when Claudia and Phillip figure out the titular colonel is not the trap, the routine tape pickup Elizabeth was sent on is
+"The Colonel" gives us perhaps the most epic one yet when Claudia and Philip figure out the titular colonel is not the trap, the routine tape pickup Elizabeth was sent on is.

-Old Flame: Phillip reunites with his ex-girlfriend Irina to discredit a Polish pro-democracy leader.
+Old Flame: Philip reunites with his ex-girlfriend Irina to discredit a Polish pro-democracy leader.